erajasekar/erajasekar.github.io/_posts/2018-01-07-how-knowing-computer-scheduling-algorithms-can-help-us-productive.md

 ## How Job burnout happens?

 Every time you switch tasks, you pay a price, known in computer science as a context switch.
 When a computer processor shifts its attention away from a given program, there’s always a certain amount of necessary overhead.
 It needs to effectively bookmark its place and put aside all of its information related to that program.
 Then it needs to figure out which program to run next.
 Finally it must haul out all the relevant information for that program, find its place in the code, and get in gear.
-The repeated rapid context swiching would cause the performace of the computer to degrade or collapse.
+The repeated rapid context switching would cause the performace of the computer to degrade or collapse.
 This phenomenon called as [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).

 You can think of as being like juggling a set of balls.
 If the juggler takes one more ball than he can handle, he doesn't drop ***that*** ball; he drops ***everything***.